vanilophp/docs/users.md

 `$this->app->concord->registerModel(\Konekt\User\Contracts\User::class,
 \App\User::class);`

+**Alternatively,**

-Alternatively you can also delete App\User and tell Laravel auth to use Vanilo's class.
+you can also delete App\User and tell Laravel auth to use Vanilo's class.

 Modify your app's `config/auth.php` file: